How can I make a payment?

-Contact your bank or financial institution to make payment from your cheque, savings, debit, credit card* (Visa or MasterCard) or transaction account.
+Contact your bank or financial institution to make payment from your cheque, savings, debit, credit card* (Visa or Mastercard) or transaction account.
 Quote BPAY Biller Code 625079 and the Reference Number appearing on the Payment Remittance Advice.

 Note your payment reference number may have changed, please refer to the Payment Remittance Advice.